Zero-Shot Self-Supervised Learning for MRI Reconstruction: Background and Related Work

 \subsection{PG-DLR with Algorithm Unrolling}

-Several optimization methods are available for solving the inverse problem in (\ref{Eq:recons1}) \cite{fessler_SPM}.
-Variable-splitting via quadratic penalty is one such approach that decouples the DC and regularizer units.
-It introduces an auxiliary variable ${\bf z}$ that is constrained to be equal to ${\bf x}$, and (\ref{Eq:recons1}) is reformulated as an unconstrained problem with a quadratic penalty
+Several optimization methods are available for solving the inverse problem in (\ref{Eq:recons1}) \citep{fessler_SPM}.
+Variable-splitting via quadratic penalty is one of the approaches that can be employed to cast Eq. (\ref{Eq:recons1}) into two sub-problems as

-where $\mu$ is the penalty parameter.
-The optimization problem in Eq. (\ref{Eq:recons2}) is then solved via alternating minimization as

-where $\mathbf{z}^{(i)}$ is an intermediate variable and $\mathbf{x}^{(i)}$ is the desired image at iteration $i$.
-In PG-DLR, an iterative algorithm, as in (\ref{Eq:recons3a}) and (\ref{Eq:recons3b}) is unrolled for a fixed number of iterations \cite{Hammernik, Hemant,Hosseini_JSTSP,LeslieYing_SPM}.
-Each unrolled iteration contains a DC and a regularizer unit, in which the regularizer sub-problem in Eq. (\ref{Eq:recons3a}) is implicitly solved with neural networks and the DC sub-problem in Eq. (\ref{Eq:recons3b}) is solved via linear methods such as gradient descent \cite{Hammernik} or conjugate gradient (CG) \cite{Hemant}.
+where $\mu$ is the penalty parameter, $\mathbf{z}^{(i)}$ is an intermediate variable and $\mathbf{x}^{(i)}$ is the desired image at iteration $i$.
+In PG-DLR, an iterative algorithm, as in (\ref{Eq:recons3a}) and (\ref{Eq:recons3b}) is unrolled for a fixed number of iterations \citep{LeslieYing_SPM}.
+The regularizer sub-problem in Eq. (\ref{Eq:recons3a}) is implicitly solved with neural networks and the DC sub-problem in Eq. (\ref{Eq:recons3b}) is solved via linear methods such as gradient descent \citep{Hammernik} or conjugate gradient (CG) \citep{Hemant}.

-There have been numerous works on PG-DLR for accelerated MRI \cite{Schlemper, Hammernik,Hemant, LeslieYing_SPM,yaman_SSDU_MRM}.
+There have been numerous works on PG-DLR for accelerated MRI \citep{Schlemper, Hammernik,Hemant, LeslieYing_SPM,yaman_SSDU_MRM}.
 Most of these works vary from each other on the algorithms used for DC and neural networks employed in the regularizer units.
 However, all these works require a large database of training samples.